Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere: Proofs and Additional Theoretical Analysis

 Finally, if perfectly uniform encoders exist, $\sigma_d$ is realizable, and they are the exact encoders that realize it.
 Hence, in such cases, they are the exact minimizers of \end{itemize} \end{proof}

-\paragraph{Relation between Theorem~\ref{thm:asym_inf_negatives}, $\lalign$ and $\lunif$.} The first term of Equation~\eqref{eq:contrastive_loss_limit} is equivalent with $\lalign$ when $\alpha = 2$, up to a constant and a scaling.
-In the above proof, we showed that the second term favors uniformity, via the feature distribution that minimizes the pairwise Gaussian kernel (see Equation~\eqref{supp:thm:asymp-inf-neg:eq:unif-equiv-gaussian-prob}): which can be alternatively viewed as the relaxed problem of optimizing for the uniformity loss $\lunif$: The relaxation comes from the observation that Equation~\eqref{supp:eq:asym-inf-neg-unif-term-measure-relax} minimizes over all feature distributions on $\sphere^d$, while Equation~\eqref{supp:eq:asym-inf-neg-unif-term-realizable-nonrelax} only considers the realizable ones.
+\paragraph{Relation between \Cref{thm:asym_inf_negatives}, $\lalign$ and $\lunif$.} The first term of \Cref{eq:contrastive_loss_limit} is equivalent with $\lalign$ when $\alpha = 2$, up to a constant and a scaling.
+In the above proof, we showed that the second term favors uniformity, via the feature distribution that minimizes the pairwise Gaussian kernel (see \Cref{supp:thm:asymp-inf-neg:eq:unif-equiv-gaussian-prob}): which can be alternatively viewed as the relaxed problem of optimizing for the uniformity loss $\lunif$: The relaxation comes from the observation that \Cref{supp:eq:asym-inf-neg-unif-term-measure-relax} minimizes over all feature distributions on $\sphere^d$, while \Cref{supp:eq:asym-inf-neg-unif-term-realizable-nonrelax} only considers the realizable ones.

-\paragraph{Relation between Equation~\eqref{supp:eq:thm:inf-neg-unif-relaxed-measure} and minimizing average pairwise Gaussian potential (\ie, minimizing $\lunif$).} In view of the Proposition~\ref{prop:continuous-problem} and the proof of Theorem~\ref{thm:asym_inf_negatives}, we know that the uniform distribution $\sigma_d$ is the unique minimizer of both of the following problems: So pushing the $\log$ inside the outer integral doesn't change the solution.
+\paragraph{Relation between \Cref{supp:eq:thm:inf-neg-unif-relaxed-measure} and minimizing average pairwise Gaussian potential (\ie, minimizing $\lunif$).} In view of the \Cref{prop:continuous-problem} and the proof of \Cref{thm:asym_inf_negatives}, we know that the uniform distribution $\sigma_d$ is the unique minimizer of both of the following problems: So pushing the $\log$ inside the outer integral doesn't change the solution.
 However, if we push the $\log$ all the way inside the inner integral, the problem becomes equivalent with minimizing the norm of the mean, \ie, which is minimized for any distribution with mean being the all-zeros vector $0$, \eg, $\frac{1}{2} \delta_{u} + \frac{1}{2} \delta_{-u}$ for any $u \in \sphere^d$ (where $\delta_u$ is the Dirac delta distribution at $u$ \st $\delta_u(S) = \mathbbm{1}_{S}(u)$, $\forall S \in \mathcal{B}(\sphere^d)$).
 Therefore, the location of the $\log$ is important.

-\begin{theorem}[Single negative sample] If perfectly aligned and uniform encoders exist, they form the exact minimizers of the contrastive loss $\lcontr(f; \tau, M)$ for fixed $\tau > 0$ and $M = 1$. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:asym_single_negative}] Since $M=1$, we have By the definition of perfect alignment, the equality in Equation~\eqref{supp:thm:single-neg:eq:align-relax} is satisfied iff $f$ is perfectly aligned.
+\begin{theorem}[Single negative sample] If perfectly aligned and uniform encoders exist, they form the exact minimizers of the contrastive loss $\lcontr(f; \tau, M)$ for fixed $\tau > 0$ and $M = 1$. \end{theorem} \begin{proof}[Proof of \Cref{thm:asym_single_negative}] Since $M=1$, we have By the definition of perfect alignment, the equality in \Cref{supp:thm:single-neg:eq:align-relax} is satisfied iff $f$ is perfectly aligned.

 Consider the function $f \colon (0, 4] \rightarrow \R_+$ defined as It has the following properties: \begin{itemize} \item $-f'(t) = \frac{1}{2\tau} \frac{ e^{-\frac{t}{2\tau}} }{1 + e^{-\frac{t}{2\tau}}} = \frac{1}{2\tau} (1 - (1 + e^{-\frac{t}{2\tau}})^{-1})$ is strictly completely monotone on $(0, +\infty)$: